NGWPC/nhf-builds/docs/builds/reservoir_attrs.md

 - Reproduce the “merge all states into one OSM dams layer” logic in Python (if we support a full pipeline).
 The code is available in here however it has not been directly tested by state dataset yet

 #### Note:
-it takes around 30 minutes to run and create "rc_da_hydraulics-v1.gpkg" file
+it takes around 30 minutes to run and create "rc_da_hydraulics-v1.gpkg" file.
+Time is dependent on network speed with USGS 3DEP server.